Healthcare Fraud

 The rules may move.
 Enforcement does not pause while everyone waits.

-If you are prescribing in this space, operating a clinic, or preparing a compounding business for a peptide shift, call Aaron M. Cohen, 24 hours a day, at 561.542.5494.
+If you or your business are facing questions about peptide prescribing, compounding compliance, or federal healthcare exposure, call Aaron M. Cohen, 24 hours a day, at 561.542.5494.

 FDA meeting notices, pharmacy regulations, and physician notes arranged on a dark desk under dramatic overhead light

-The most expensive compliance mistake is acting as if an advisory meeting already changed the law.
+The most expensive mistake is acting as if an advisory meeting already changed the law.

 Aaron M. Cohen, completely bald and clean-shaved, wearing a charcoal suit and purple tie, seated with pharmacy compliance files under warm desk light